 Avoid Outsourcing Issues: Focus on the Interview

-There are thousands and thousands of remote workers looking for work.
+There are thousands and thousands of remote freelancers looking for work.
 You probably already know this if you’ve opened up Google and typed “virtual assistant” or “remote worker.”
-While it is true that there will be many qualified workers who would be a great fit for your business, it is also true that there will be many unqualified workers who at first appear to be qualified.
-You can easily avoid common outsourcing issues by focusing on the interview process to find the best workers.
+While it is true that there will be many qualified freelancers who would be a great fit for your business, it is also true that there will be many unqualified freelancers who at first appear to be qualified.
+You can easily avoid common outsourcing issues by focusing on the interview process to find the best freelancers.

 When you get organized and strategic with your interviewing, you will likely avoid hiring someone who doesn’t fit your needs and deliver quality work.
 Here are a few quick tips to avoid common outsourcing issues by focusing on the interview.